jitsi/jitsi-hammer/README.md

 Note that the hammer requires Java 1.8 because of a dependency (see pom.xml for details).

+If you want to stream one of the Pcaps in the resources/ directory, you're going to need Git LFS support.
+You can download it from [here](https://git-lfs.github.com/).

 ## How to use
 You can run the program by using the **jitsi-hammer.sh** script: